zytedata/openvscode-server/README.md

   From the possible entrypoint arguments, the most notable ones are
 	- `--port` - the port number to start the server on, this is 3000 by default
 	- `--without-connection-token` - used by default in the docker image
-	- `--connection-token` & `--connection-secret` for securing access to the IDE, you can read more about it in [Securing access to your IDE](#securing-access-to-your-ide).
+	- `--connection-token` & `--connection-token-file` for securing access to the IDE, you can read more about it in [Securing access to your IDE](#securing-access-to-your-ide).
 	-  `--host` - determines the host the server is listening on.
 It defaults to `localhost`, so for accessing remotely it's a good idea to add `--host 0.0.0.0` to your launch arguments.

 - Visit the URL printed in your terminal.